GoogleCloudPlatform/genai-databases-retrieval-app/README.md

 service on Google Cloud Run.
 This provides a stable, shareable endpoint for your application.

-* **For instructions, follow the [official guide to deploying the Toolbox on Cloud Run](https://googleapis.github.io/genai-toolbox/how-to/deploy_toolbox/)**.
+* **For instructions, follow the [guide to deploying the Toolbox on Cloud Run](https://googleapis.github.io/genai-toolbox/how-to/deploy_toolbox/)**.
 </details>